itsgracian/photo-gallery/README.md

 # Photo Gallery
-a react app that display photos using unsplash API and react infinite scroll
+a react app that displays photos using unsplash API and react infinite scroll

 ## Available Scripts